OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 #### HTML Source Code

 This technique is based on finding certain patterns in the HTML page source code.
 Often one can find a lot of information which helps a tester to recognize a specific component.
 One of the common markers are HTML comments that directly lead to framework disclosure.
-More often certain framework-specific paths can be found, i.e. links to framework-specific CSS or JS folders.
+More often, certain framework-specific paths can be found, i.e. links to framework-specific CSS or JS folders.
 Finally, specific script variables might also point to a certain framework.

-From the screenshot below one can easily learn the used framework and its version by the mentioned markers.
+From the screenshot below, one can easily determine the framework in use and its version by the mentioned markers.
 The comment, specific paths and script variables can all help an attacker to quickly determine an instance of ZK framework.

 ![ZK Framework Sample](images/Zk_html_source.png)\
 *Figure 4.1.8-2: ZK Framework HTML Source Sample*